emericg/Lighthouse/README.md

 The YLKG07YL and YLKG08YL dimmers will NEED a beacon key.
 You can use the [get_beacon_key.py](https://github.com/custom-components/ble_monitor/blob/master/custom_components/ble_monitor/ble_parser/get_beacon_key.py) python script to extract yours, then set it directly in the app.

-Pokemon devices:
+Nintendo devices:
 * Pokeball Plus (PBP)
 * Pokemon Go Plus (PGP)

 Lamps and lighbulbs:
 * MiPow SmartBulbs

-> Lighthouse is NOT associated with Xiaomi, Yeelight, MiPow, or any other device manufacturer.
+> Lighthouse is NOT associated with Xiaomi, Yeelight, MiPow, Nintendo, or any other device manufacturer.

 ## Screenshots